creativecommons/cc-legal-tools-app/README.md

 ## Licenses and Public Domain Declarations

 The project title, *Creative Commons Licenses*, has been shortened for convenience.
-This project also includes the Public Domain declarations.
+This project also includes the Public Domain Declarations.

 ## Not the live site